 A French political figure from Wallis and Futuna whose career represents the unique voice of France's Pacific territories in the national assembly.

-Napole Polutele's political journey is intrinsically linked to the remote South Pacific archipelago of Wallis and Futuna, a French overseas collectivity.
-His career unfolded as a dedicated representative for a small population whose concerns—from economic development to cultural preservation—are worlds apart from mainland France.
-Serving as a Senator in the French Parliament, Polutele navigated the complex dual identity of his constituency, advocating for local needs within the vast machinery of the French Republic.
-His work, often focused on infrastructure, health, and education specific to the islands, provided a crucial bridge between Paris and the Pacific.
-While not a household name nationally, his steady presence in the Senate for years ensured that the distinct perspective of Wallis and Futuna was heard at the highest levels of French governance.
+Napole Polutele served as a Senator in the French Parliament, representing the remote South Pacific archipelago of Wallis and Futuna.
+His career focused on advocating for a small population whose concerns—economic development, cultural preservation, infrastructure, health, and education—differ sharply from mainland France.
+Polutele navigated the complex dual identity of his constituency, bridging Paris and the Pacific.
+His steady presence in the Senate ensured that the distinct perspective of Wallis and Futuna was heard at the highest levels of French governance for years.

 1965–1980